 - Operation: The techniques and feedback loops required to sustain change over the long term, change treated as real work

-These activities can provide structure to workshops (a number of workshop exercises are described in the book), or to engagements spanning a period of weeks or months.
-Also, they identify five first-class activities that we would expect to find in some form in any organisation that is deliberate in its pursuit of adaptability over the long term.
+These activities can provide structure to workshops (a number of workshop exercises are described in the book and supported in our materials), or to engagements spanning a period of weeks or months.
+Also, they identify five first-class activities that we would expect to find in some form in any organisation that is deliberate in its pursuit of innovation and adaptability over the long term.

 Five principles guide Agendashift in its design and application: